Listen to This Article:

 2. Why Do You Want to Work at This Restaurant?

 Just like any interview, a hiring manager may want to see that you’ve done your homework on the restaurant before the interview.
-A candidate who exudes passion for a restaurant’s ethos might set them apart from the rest of the competition.
+A candidate who exudes passion for a restaurant’s ethos might stand out from the rest of the competition.

 When formulating your answer, think about the following: